-Why: Located in Bristol’s ‘cultural quarter’, you can expect lots of egg dishes at this aptly named café.
+What: Located in Bristol’s ‘cultural quarter’, you can expect lots of egg dishes at this aptly named cafe.
 Try the signature baked ones in a range of different flavours or enjoy one of its totally Instagrammable rainbow lattes to accompany your brunch.
 If coffee isn’t your thing, the smoothies will set you up for the day.
 In this bright and airy café you’ll find students and locals alike, but you will always be guaranteed tempting brunch dishes and imaginative coffee creations.

 Where: 113 Stokes Croft, BS1 3RW

-Why: Surrounded by greenery, flowers and succulents, get a feel of the countryside while still being in the city at The Bristolian.
-Tucked in a back street not too far from the main town centre, try its Spanish tostadas with tomato and your choice of halloumi, bacon or aubergine fritters.
+What: Surrounded by greenery, flowers and succulents, get a feel of the countryside while still being in the city at The Bristolian.
+Tucked down a back street not too far from the main town centre, try its Spanish tostadas with tomato and your choice of halloumi, bacon or aubergine fritters.
 If you are feeling particularly hungry or you’re just up for something different, order the Bristolian Challenge – a huge portion of any of its other brunch dishes.
 This is not one for the faint-hearted, so order at your own risk.